dustywhite7/Econ8310/SlidesCode/1 - Review.md

 ### Quick Note

-This class does not require that you **already** know how to program, but you will be expected to program in class every week.
+You will be expected to program in class every week.
+If you haven't taken ECON 8320 (Tools for Data Analysis), this might mean that you need to spend some extra time outside of class:
-- Spend time outside class practicing (by time I mean hours)
 - [Udacity.com](udacity.com) is an excellent learning resource
 - [Datacamp.com](datacamp.com) is another great resource to get you started
+- Remember: if you need to, spend time outside class practicing (by time I mean hours)

 ---